9.5.5 Money Laundering and Currency Crimes

 Geographic Targeting Orders

-1. Pursuant to 31 USC §5326, as implemented by 31 CFR 103.26, the Secretary of the Treasury, upon finding reasonable grounds exist for concluding additional recordkeeping and reporting requirements are necessary to carry out the purposes of this subtitle, may target specified financial institutions in a geographic area to submit reports for currency transactions of $10,000 or less for up to 60 days (subject to renewal).
+1. Pursuant to 31 USC 5326, as implemented by 31 CFR 1010.370, the Secretary of the Treasury, upon finding reasonable grounds exist for concluding additional recordkeeping and reporting requirements are necessary to carry out the purposes of this subtitle, may target specified financial institutions in a geographic area to submit reports for currency transactions of $10,000 or less for up to 60 days (subject to renewal).

 2. A target request may be made by Federal, state, or local law enforcement agencies or by Department of the Treasury on its own initiative based on discussions within Treasury agencies, other Federal agencies (e.g., DOJ), or by other means.

 3. Target requests by law enforcement agencies must be in writing, signed by the head of the agency, and submitted to the Assistant Director, Regulatory Policy and Programs Division of FinCEN.
-Internal Revenue Service requests may be initiated at the field office level by memorandum from the SSA to the SAC, and through the Director, CI:OPS, to the Chief, CI, for submission to the Assistant Director, Regulatory Policy and Programs Division of FinCEN.
+Internal Revenue Service requests may be initiated at the field office level by memorandum from the SSA to the SAC, and through the Director, SE:CI:GO, to the Chief, CI, for submission to the Assistant Director, Regulatory Policy and Programs Division of FinCEN.

 4. Each target request must include the following information:

-1. a specific proposed area, e.g., the City of Bear, the area between 10th and 20th Streets, and Squirrel and Ostrich Streets, in Fox Ville
+1. A specific proposed area, e.g., the City of Bear, the area between 10th and 20th Streets, and Squirrel and Ostrich Streets, in Fox Ville.

-2. the types of financial institutions targeted, e.g., all banks, only telegraph companies
+2. The types of financial institutions targeted, e.g., all banks, only telegraph companies.

-3. the recommended threshold reporting amount, e.g., $2,500
+3. The recommended threshold reporting amount, e.g., $2,500.

-4. the transactions to be reported, e.g., all cash transactions, all purchases of money orders exceeding $2,500
+4. The transactions to be reported, e.g., all cash transactions, all purchases of money orders exceeding $2,500.

-5. a detailed description of the criminal activity and law enforcement need for the additional information
+5. A detailed description of the criminal activity and law enforcement need for the additional information.

-6. the name and telephone number of a contact person from the requesting agency
+6. The name and telephone number of a contact person from the requesting agency.

-7. a game plan, i.e., the resources that the requesting agency is willing to dedicate
+7. A game plan, i.e., the resources that the requesting agency is willing to dedicate.

-8. the type of assistance needed from other agencies, e.g., a bank examiner
+8. The type of assistance needed from other agencies, e.g., a bank examiner.

-9. the recommended time period
+9. The recommended time period.

 5. Each request will be reviewed by Regulatory Policy and Programs Division of FinCEN for recommendation, through the Deputy Assistant Secretary (Enforcement), to the Assistant Secretary for terrorist financing and financial crimes to approve (with or without modification) or disapprove the request.
 The Deputy Assistant Secretary will approve requests upon a determination that there is a high degree of money laundering or other criminal activity occurring at or below $10,000 at financial institutions in the target area.
 The Deputy Assistant Secretary’s decision will be communicated in writing to the requesting agency.